ExWeiv/weiv-data/app/README.md

 You can use this library whenever you want it's all up to you.
 But we recommend to use this library when you are building something large/complex and when you expect a lot of traffic.
 Or you want faster results from your database operations.
 There are more scenarios when you can use this library if you want to learn more take a look to our docs.

-> You can also use native mongodb collection functions with this library.
+> You can also use native mongodb collection cursor with this library.
 Learn more about `.native` function in docs.

 You can find more info at our **[Official Docs](https://weiv-data.web.app/)**.